Sianvar

 Sianvar (pronounced: sea-en-var) was an American progressive rock band from Sacramento, California, formed in 2013.
-The group currently consists of lead vocalist Donovan Melero, guitarists Will Swan and Sergio Medina, and drummer Joseph Arrington.
-The band is signed to Swan's independent record label Blue Swan Records.
-They released their debut self-titled EP on January 5, 2014 and their debut full-length studio album, Stay Lost, in August 2016.
+The group consisted of lead vocalist Donovan Melero, guitarists Will Swan and Sergio Medina, and drummer Joseph Arrington.
+The band was signed to Swan's independent record label Blue Swan Records.
+They released their debut self-titled EP on January 5, 2014, and their debut full-length studio album, Stay Lost, in August 2016.
 The band announced an indefinite hiatus on April 8, 2019.

 Career

 2013–17: Self-titled EP and Stay Lost

 The band announced their formation on July 23, 2013.
 The group's first iteration consisted of Dance Gavin Dance guitarist Will Swan, Hail the Sun drummer and vocalist Donovan Melero, Stolas guitarist Sergio Medina, and A Lot Like Birds bassist Michael Littlefield and drummer Joseph Arrington.
 They signed with Swan's independent record label Blue Swan Records.

 The group released their debut single "Sick Machine" on November 11, 2013.
 On January 5, 2014, they released their eponymously titled debut EP through Bandcamp.
-Sianvar performed their first concert on January 8, 2014 in San Francisco, California.
+Sianvar performed their first concert on January 8, 2014, in San Francisco, California.
 In support of the release, the band toured with other musical groups such as A Lot Like Birds, Tilian Pearson, Strawberry Girls, Stolas, The Venetia Fair, My Iron Lung, EROS, Idlehands, Artifex Pereo, and Eidola.

 Michael Littlefield departed from the band in February 2015, subsequently being replaced by A Lot Like Birds guitarist Michael Franzino.
 Sianvar began tracking for their debut full-length studio album in July 2015.
 On June 26, 2016, the band announced their debut studio album, Stay Lost, its track listing, and release date.
 Two days later, the group released the lead single "Omniphobia", accompanied with its music video, which premiered on Alternative Press.
 The band released the single "Psychosis Succumbing" on July 14.
 The band embarked on their headlining Stay Lost Tour beginning at the Red House in Walnut Creek, California on August 4, 2016.

 Sianvar embarked on a second headlining tour in support of Stay Lost in January 2017 with Icarus the Owl and Frameworks.